GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 or when declinations are significantly nonzero.
 However, as for directional roses the magnetic rose also has ornamental value.
 The magnetic rose consists of two concentric angular scales: The first (outer) ring shows directional angles while the second (inner) ring is optional and portrays the magnetic directions, which differ for nonzero declination.
-In style, the two-ring rose looks a bit like a standard compass.
+As for style, the two-ring rose looks a bit like a standard compass.
 As for directional roses, a magnetic map rose is added with :doc:`psbasemap` or :doc:`pscoast` and selected by the **-Tm** option.
-Append the required *reference* point where the magnetic map rose's *anchor* should be pinned.
+As for other features, append the required *reference* point where the magnetic map rose's *anchor* should be pinned.
 There is one required and several optional modifiers:

 #.
 Specify size of map rose.
 Use **+w**\ *size* to specify the full width of the rose.
 A 3 cm
    rose would imply **+w**\ 3c.